NForza/Cyrus/getting-started/getting-started.md

 * Note that the app has an endpoint with a Route of "/customers" and that is uses the POST verb as described by the CommandHandler attributes

-* Verify that the command returns OK and that you see a message in the console
+* Verify that the command returns OK if you POST a request and that you see a message in the console

 * Change the command handler to return an IResult: